jiaxuan-profile/studymind/README.md

 - **Progress Tracking**: Mark tasks as todo, in-progress, or completed
 - **Multiple Plans**: Create different study plans for different exams or subjects
 - **Customizable**: Edit generated plans to fit your personal study style
+- **Calendar View**: Visualize your study schedule in day, week, or month format
+  - See all your exams and tasks in a comprehensive calendar
+  - Color-coded events for easy identification (exams, tasks by status)
+  - Multiple view options (month, week, day, agenda)
+  - Quick navigation between dates and views

 ### ⏰ Pomodoro Focus Timer
 - **Integrated Focus Sessions**: Built-in Pomodoro timer to enhance study productivity